August 18, 2016 - Updated August 20, 2018

 Brakes should be inspected on a regular basis by a trusted repair facility that can measure pad and shoe thickness, check for even wear of the pads and shoes, check rotors for run out and hot spots, and check hardware to ensure proper adjustment and functionality.
 They’ll also make sure that the wheel cylinders, brake lines, and brake master cylinder aren’t leaking, inspect calipers for wear, and check the level and condition of the brake fluid.

 Did you know that every brake system is designed for a specific combination of rotor/drum and pad/shoe?
-You can guarantee the best quality and fit for your vehicle by using only original manufacturer brake components, like OEM brake pads and OEM brake rotors, designed and engineered specifically for your vehicle by its automaker.
+You can guarantee the best quality and fit for your vehicle by using only original manufacturer brake components designed and engineered specifically for your vehicle by its GM.

 9. Proof of insurance